Blockade-Games/BlockadeLabs-SDK-Unity/README.md

 **Note**: Demo scene uses Text Mesh Pro elements for runtime UI.
 If you haven't imported TMP Essentials you will be prompted to do so after you load the scene.
-When you are done importing TMP Essentials, reload the scene by either right clicking on it in the `Assets/Samples/Blockade Labs SDK/x.x.x/Scenes` folder and selecting `Reimport` or by loading some other scene and then loading the Skybox Scene again.
+When you are done importing TMP Essentials, reload the scene by either double clicking on it in the `Assets/Samples/Blockade Labs SDK/Scenes`.

 ## Generating Skyboxes in Edit Mode

-You will now see a gameObjects named `Skybox Sphere`.
-The Sphere has a Mesh Renderer component which uses a sample `Skybox Material` which in turn uses a shader of type `Skybox/Panoramic`.
-A texture generated with this package is assigned to the shader.
+The scene contains two notable gameObjects:
+- `Blockade Labs Skybox Generator` generates skybox textures and materials.
+- `Blockade Labs Skybox` generates a mesh to display the skybox.

-You can generate a new texture that will replace the existing one on the sphere by following these steps.
+You can generate a new skybox that will replace the existing one by following these steps.

-1. Select the Skybox Sphere gameObject.
+1. Select the `Blockade Labs Skybox Generator` gameObject.
-2. Locate the `Blockade Labs Skybox` component.
-3. Add your Blockade Labs' `API key` in the designated field.
+2. Add your Blockade Labs' `API key` in the designated inspector field.
-4. Click the `Apply` button.
+3. Click the `Apply` button.
-5. After the plugin is successfully initialized, some additional fields will become available.
+4. After the plugin is successfully initialized, some additional fields will become available.
-6. You'll notice that the object has an option `Assign to Material` ticked.
-Leave it as it is.
-7. Select the desired style.
+5. Select the desired style.
-8. Fill in the `Prompt` field.
+6. Fill in the `Prompt` field.
-9. Click the `Generate Skybox` Button.
+7. Click the `Generate Skybox` Button.
-10. In about 20-30 seconds your texture will be replaced with a new texture you just created, and a folder located in `Assets/Blockade Labs SDK` will now hold your newly created texture.
+8. In about 20-30 seconds a new material will be generated and assigned to the `Blockade Labs Skybox` gameObject.
+You will also find a folder located in `Assets/Blockade Labs SDK` that holds the generated textures and materials.
-11. You should see your new skybox in the game view.
+9. You should see your new skybox in the game view.
 You can also click `Move Scene Camera to Skybox` to see the skybox in the scene view.

 ## Generating Skyboxes at Runtime

 To be able to generate assets on runtime you just need to follow these simple steps:

-1. Select the Skybox Sphere gameObject.
+1. Select the `Blockade Labs Skybox Generator` gameObject.
-2. Locate the `Blockade Labs Skybox` component.
-3. Add your Blockade Labs' `API key` in the designated field.
+2. Add your Blockade Labs' `API key` in the designated field.
-4. The SkyboxScene already has the necessary elements to display the UI for Skybox generation on runtime.
-5. After you run the game UI will become active on top of your Game view.
+3. Play the scene.
+You will see the necessary elements to generate a new skybox.
+You can look around by clicking and dragging the mouse and zoom with the scroll wheel.
-6. Use the runtime UI in the same manner as you would in the editor (`Enter Prompt > Select a style > Generate`).
+5. Use the runtime UI in the same manner as you would in the editor: enter a prompt, select a style, click generate.

+## Mesh Creator

+The `Blockade Labs Skybox Generator` component generates a color texture and a depth texture, which are assigned to the skybox material.

+The `Blockade Labs Skybox` component generates a Tetrahedron mesh to apply this material.
+You can configure the `Mesh Density` and `Depth Scale` fields.
+The mesh and material will be configured to apply the generated depth map to deform the mesh.

+Try zooming in and out with the scroll wheel in play mode to see the effect of the depth scale!